The River Fal

 Oyster Fishing on the Fal

 In 2006 a festival celebrating life on the River Fal was set up.
 More than one hundred and thirty events take place over ten days, celebrating the music and drama, literature, arts, industrial heritage, walking and watersports that the river inspires.
-The festival is held in late May / early June.
+The Falmouth Oyster Festival is held in late May / early June.